 - 1 Briefings.
 By a number of key parties (in a hall or meeting room). - 2 Bus.
 Tour of wider area.
-Commentary by viewing point and key buildings and sites. - 3 Lunch.
+Commentary by local residents and planners.
+Stops at high viewing point and key buildings and sites. - 3 Lunch.
 In a local bar with business people. - 4 Walk.
 Around central area.
 Semi-structured interviews with traders.
 Detailed checking of land use plan. - 5 Tea.
-At a community centre with local residents Discussion - 6 Visit.
+At a community centre with local residents.
+Discussion. - 6 Visit.
 To arts centre.
 Viewing of local crafts exhibition.
 Discussion with artists. - 7 Team meeting.
 Debriefing and review.